-Introduction of advanced patrol vehicle technology in support of management information

-The introduction of advanced technology for patrol vehicles is currently being investigated, and it is the City's intention to introduce this technology in all three of its policing departments over the next five years.
-This technology will include an in-car camera system that will allow for the recording of offences, an automated number plate recognition system and a speed-over-distance system that will allow for mobile speed testing.
+Introduction of advanced patrol vehicle technology in support of management information an automated number plate recognition system, and a speedover-distance system that will allow for mobile speed testing.
 In addition, Traffic Services will equip supervisory staff's patrol vehicles with technology that will enable officers to check for outstanding warrants.
 This technology will also be linked to traffic officers' handheld radios.